looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

   octaMesh4.position.set( 0, -20, 0 ); // move 20 units down

-  scene.add( octaMesh1, octaMesh2, octaMesh3 );
+  scene.add( octaMesh1, octaMesh2, octaMesh3, octaMesh4 );
 ...
 {{< /highlight >}}

 Great!

-#### Transformation number 2: Scale
+### Transformation number 2: Scale

 If you look closely, you'll see that the points of the octahedrons don't quite match the outer edge of the ring.
-Scale is a useful tool for making minor adjustments like this - it's very common that when you are using models from different modelling programs or different artists, they won't quite match up, and will need to be scaled to fit.
+Scale is a useful tool for making minor adjustments like this - it's very common that when you are using models from different modelling programs or different artists, they won't quite match up, and will need to be scaled them a tiny bit to fit.

 In this case, a little trial and error in scaling the ring matches them up quite nicely: